Al-Lubban ash-Sharqiya: Israeli Settler Violence

 In March 2012 the UN published a report about the take-over by Israeli settlers of water resources on the West Bank, including the spring Ein El Mukheimer near al-Lubban al-Sharqiyya, traditionally used by villagers for irrigation and domestic purposes.

 According to the village head of Al-Lubban ash-Sharqiya, the villagers were only allowed near another local spring, Ain Arik, for a few days of the year during harvest time.
 The rest of the year they would be stopped by the Israeli military.

 One family, the Daraghmehs, have repeatedly complained of harassment from Israeli settlers, saying that both animals and crops have been destroyed.
 In response, both local and international supporters have come to their aid.

+In October 2025, Colonization and Wall Resistance Commission reported that Israeli authorities issued a military order to seize approximately 70 dunams of privately owned land from Qaryut, Al-Lubban Al-Sharqiya, and Al-Sawiya.
+The land is designated for a "buffer zone" around the nearby settlement of Eli.

+On 6 January 2026, Israeli forces requisitioned an inhabited two-storey house in Al Lubban and used it as a military position for three days.
+During this period, the Palestinian family living in the building was confined to a single room while soldiers operated from the premises.

+On 5 July 2026, over 100 Israeli settlers Lubban al-Sharqiya and Ammuriya, vandalizing vehicles and setting fire to a café, stealing money and causing over one million shekels.